Moving walkway: Museums

 The 1975–76 American Freedom Train did this with a moving walkway inside each successive railroad car, thus maximizing the number of people who could view the interior exhibits in the limited time the train was stopped in each town.

-The National Gallery of Art in Washington, DC, USA, uses a moving walkway to connect the two main buildings.
+The National Gallery of Art in Washington, DC, US, uses a moving walkway to connect the two main buildings.

 The Tower of London in London, England, uses a moving walkway where visitors are passing the cabinets which contain the Crown Jewels.

 Zoos

 Similar to museums, some zoological park exhibits have a moving walkway to ease guests through an animal display or habitat.
 An aquarium at the Mall of America does this with a moving walkway made up of specially rounded pallets that enable it to change directions en route.
 The San Diego Zoo uses moving ramps to help guests ascend steep grades.

 Theme parks

 Some amusement park rides, such as continuous-motion dark rides like Disney's Omnimover rides, make use of a moving sidewalk to assist passengers in boarding and disembarking rides and attractions.
 Some examples include: